tsaklidis/Utilities/sanitize/README.md

 <h4>Sanitize user's input</h4>
 All functions return the data if all checks are ok.<br>
-If there is any strange character that doesn't match, false is returned
+If there is any strange character that doesn't match, False is returned

 <h5>Example 1:</h5>